4 Last-Minute Ways to Stop Foreclosure Auction Before It Starts

 Here is a quick, simplified briefing of how a typical foreclosure auction works:

-1. An auction date & time is set by the Lender.
+- The mortgage company will schedule an auction date and time.
 The auction will either take place online or in person.

-2. The Lender sets an asking price for the property.
+- The lender sets an asking price for the property.

-4. The Lender accepts the highest bidder, then closing is scheduled.
+- The lender accepts the highest bidder, then closing is scheduled.

 It is important to note that the closer the home gets to the foreclosure auction date, the more difficult it is for you to take the necessary action to prevent the sale!